kernelDAO/Discord-Bot/README.md

 > This software is **not designed** for farming 24/7.
 It **needs to be monitored** at all times.
 Using it - **you** take responsibility for the **ban of your accounts** on discord servers.
 ALSO this code **uses Self-Bots**, which are **forbidden by Discord ToS**.
 Use of them is **punishable** by the **account blocking**.

 > [!NOTE]
-> If you see bad code or have a better idea — open a Pull Request.
+> If you see bad code or have a better idea — open a Pull Request. **To understand how bot works - read the Bot Logic**

 # DiscordBot by kernelDAO